dendronhq/dendron-docs/vault/pkg.plugin-core.dev.cook.md

 Conventions:

 - if your command involves opening a note, also return it in the `CommandOutput` signature. this makes it easy to compose the command as well as test it

+#### Gotchas

+If the command needs to accept input objects from VSCode, for example [[ShowPreview|../packages/plugin-core/src/commands/ShowPreview.ts]], then base your command on [[InputArgCommand|../packages/plugin-core/src/commands/base.ts#L168]] and avoid adding `gatherInputs` and `enrichInputs`.
+Otherwise Dendron can convert the input object into a plain javascript object.

 ### Executing a command programatically